blandflakes/echo-chamber-server/README.md

 they must include a `:route` key in their map or the handler will attempt to host them at "/".

+## TODO

+* This README could use some work
+* And this project could use some tests
+* Support for request logging
+* Expose SSL config for those without reverse proxy

 ## License

 Copyright © 2018 blandflakes